department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/stay-informed-of-their-application-status.md

 title: Stay informed of their form submission status
 permalink: /patterns/help-users-to/stay-informed-of-their-application-status
 sub-section: help-users-to
-intro-text: "Follow this pattern to notify users when their online form submission is in progress, when we've received their submitted form, and when a system error has caused teh submission to fail.
+intro-text: "Follow this pattern to notify users when their online form submission is in progress, when we've received their submitted form, and when a system error has caused the submission to fail.
 These are required notification touch points."
 status: use-with-caution-candidate
 research-title: Help users to stay informed of app status
 anchors: